Table of Contents Show

 - Advantages for Homebuyers

 - How to Conduct a Safe Meeting Between Buyers and Sellers

 In most real estate transactions, it is rare for buyers and sellers to meet in person before closing day.
 The simple reason is that things can go wrong, very wrong.
 Most real estate agents prefer to avoid face-to-face meetings because there’s always a chance their clients might make an ill-timed faux pas and jeopardize the whole deal.
 This is mainly why your agent will ask you to leave most of the talking to them.

 But even with these risks, there are benefits to arranging an in-person meeting.
 When done right, it could be the meeting that seals the deal.
 Here’s a rundown on everything you need to know about face-to-face meetings between buyers and sellers.

 You can get more detailed answers.You can get more detailed answers.

-It’s a chance to convince the sellers you’ll take good care of the home.It’s a chance to convince the sellers you’ll take good care of the home.
+It’s a chance to convince the sellers that you’ll take good care of the home.It’s a chance to convince the sellers that you’ll take good care of the home.

 Selling a home can be quite an emotional experience.
 Sellers who have lived in their homes for many years may want reassurances that the new owners will look after the place.
 For buyers, an in-person meeting is your chance to convince them that YOU are those new owners they’re looking for.
 From that point on, you’re no longer an anonymous buyer; you’re a flesh and blood person that, hopefully, now has a bit of rapport with the sellers.
 When meetings like this are successful, they can be far more effective than even the best buyer love letter.